syxanash/awesome-web-desktops/README.md

 ## Removed

-Here's a list of sites that were previously on the list but changed design.
+Here are the websites that were previously on the list but changed design.
 The Web Deskops designs should still be available on [archive.org](https://archive.org).

 | Site name |